-The Corporate Plan covering 2020-2024, was approved by the Joint Committee in August 2020 and an annual Action Plan has been developed, using the Balanced Scorecard method, to identify and implement the tasks needed to deliver the Strategic Objectives set out in the Corporate Plan.
-This is reported to the Steering Group on a quarterly basis and the tasks themselves form the basis for the Annual Report.
+The Corporate Plan covering 2020-2024 was developed using the Balanced Scorecard and was approved by the Joint Committee in August 2020.
+Arising from this, an Action Plan is developed annually which identifies the tasks needing to be implemented to deliver the Strategic Objectives set out [in the Corporate Plan].
+Delivery is reported to the Steering Group on a quarterly basis and a retrospective review of the tasks themselves forms the basis for the Annual Report which is submitted to the Joint Committee in quarter two.

 The Corporate Plan has been made available to all key stakeholders, continues to be distributed to relevant third parties, as required, and is available on the arc21 website.
+Once adopted, the Annual Report is similarly published on the arc21 website.